Skip to main Content

 Sandy Hill Farm: Mob-grazing infrastructure

-New entrant farmers Matt and Laura Elliot applied for a Farming in Protected Landscapes grant to install equipment to pump, store, and run water from a natural source on their farm.
+New entrant farmers Matt and Laura Elliott applied for a Farming in Protected Landscapes grant to install equipment to pump, store, and run water from a natural source on their farm.
 They also installed a mains-powered ‘hot-wire’ which feeds a system of temporary electric fencing.
 These two infrastructure improvements make their very low-input and nature-friendly farming system more flexible and resilient.

 Cotswold Farm Park